maliknoorhassan/electron-forge-vue/README.md

 # Electron Forge Integration with VUE and WEBPACK

-This repo is intended to provide Electron developer the VUE.js and WEBPACK fully integrated, They or (YOU) just have to install dependecies and you are good to go and can directly start coding 🙂.
+This repo is intended to provide Electron developer the VUE.js and WEBPACK fully integrated, They or (YOU) just have to install dependencies and you are good to go and can directly start coding 🙂.

-To get start please run
+To get start please install dependencies first

 ```
 yarn

 #or

 npm install
 ```